PossiblePanda/CocoDOS-optimized/README.md

 ### Boot
 1. To boot the system type `boot`
-2. Theres actually no settings for `boot` just type `yes` to continue.
+Warning: Theres actually no settings for `boot`, just type `yes` to continue.

 ### Songs
 1. Goto the folder that you downloaded, then goto songs and you see so much songs.
-2. To play them goto the programm and then type `song` in the console and select the music to play by typing it without the format like `warno` without `.mp3`
+2. To play them type `song` in the console and select the music to play by typing it without the *format* like `warno` without `.mp3`
 3. Then it plays!
 Congrats!

 ## Bugs and Suggestions